holesovice-testnet/go-ethereum/README.md

 ## Holesovice testnet

 Rebase of verkle trie enabled geth (https://github.com/gballet/go-ethereum) to a latest master.
-Curently PoW can be run and blocks are produced, txs are working.
-However verkle data is not saved into database (issue with encoding).
+Curently PoW can be run and blocks are produced, txs are being confirmed.
+Verkle data is added to blocks

+*ToDo*: Switch `selfDestruct` to `send`

 ## Go Ethereum